Microbiome-Revolution/SampleProtocols/README.md

 ---

-## Field sampling protocol:  Imperial Team
+## Field sampling protocol
+Imperial Team
 Rationale
 The goal of this experiment is to assess Gt abundance in soils, and its co-occurrence with other taxa.
 We will attempt to quantify this in fields that vary in their: